dbatchsea/WPF_Portfolio_Screenshots/README.md

 ![](images/WPF_Tree_Window.PNG)

-Behaviors, triggers, MahApps Metro (click on screenshot to follow a link to a video demo, hosted on YouTube) [![](images/MiningExplorer.gif)](https://youtu.be/kTmUGMvyAnY)
+Behaviors, triggers, Prism, MahApps Metro (click on screenshot to follow a link to a video demo, hosted on YouTube) [![](images/MiningExplorer.gif)](https://youtu.be/kTmUGMvyAnY)